 Pearson correlation on daily and monthly scale is used to evaluate temporal covariance between reconstructions and the reference fields.
-Non-parametric Spearman rank correlation is additionally used in case of daily precipitation and wind speed due to their non-normal distributions.
-Significance levels are estimated from 2-sided t-tests for p < 0.05 and by $\pm Z{(1+p)/2} \cdot \sqrt{N-1}$ with $Z{(1+p)/2}$ being the (1+p)/2-quantile of the standard distribution in case of rank correlation (von Storch and Zwiers, 1999).
+Non-parametric Spearman rank correlation is additionally used in the daily precipitation case and for wind speed due to their non-normal distributions.
+Significance levels are estimated from 2-sided t-tests for p < 0.05 and by $\pm Z{(1+p)/2} \cdot \sqrt{N-1}$ with $Z{(1+p)/2}$ being the (1+p)/2-quantile of the standard distribution in the rank correlation case (von Storch and Zwiers, 1999).

-The ratio of the variance $\phi = var(REC)/var(REF)$ of the reconstruction and the reference fields from RCAO is used for the evaluation of the reconstructed variance on daily and monthly scale.
+For every variable, the ratio of the variance $\phi = var(REC)/var(REF)$ of the reconstruction and the reference fields from RCAO is used for the evaluation of the reconstructed variance on daily and monthly scale.
 A 2-sided F-test is used for the estimation of significant deviations with p < 0.05.
-In case of non-normal distributed variables, the significance 15 levels are derived by the bootstrap method (cf. Efron, 1982) including 1000 iterations for each N = 1500 samples.
-More specifically, a "moving blocks bootstrap" is used to consider the effect of the serial correlations in the daily data in case of precipitation (block length = 4) and wind speed (block length = 5) (cf. Liu and Singh, 1992; Ebisuzaki, 1997).
-The block length is estimated here based on the lag at which the autocorrelation 20 of the daily variables becomes <0.2.
+For non-normally distributed variables of precipitation and for wind speed, the significance levels are derived by the bootstrap method (cf. Efron, 1982), including 1000 iterations for each N = 1500 samples.
+More specifically, a moving blocks bootstrap is used to consider the effect of the serial correlations in the daily data for precipitation (block length = 2) and wind speed (block length = 3) (cf. Liu and Singh, 1992; Ebisuzaki, 1997).
+The block length is estimated here based on the lag at which the autocorrelation of the daily variables becomes < 0.2.